tvial/basile/README.md

 A template is an object which can be made variable, by substituting values inside it via candidates.
 In code, the only thing that makes it a template is the use of `Either` instances somewhere down its hierarchy.
 Apart from that, the template can be structured in any possible way, with the following caveats:
-- when walking the template object to find candidates, Expyriment will only recurse inside dataclass instances, lists, tuples and dictionaries (any other types will be left untouched)
+- when walking the template object to find candidates, Basile will only recurse inside dataclass instances, lists, tuples and dictionaries (any other types will be left untouched)
 - there is no cycle detection to prevent it from going into an infinite loop if there are inter-references between child objects and/or subcollections

 ### Access path

-When walking the template looking for candidates, Expyriment keeps track of where it is down the hierarchy.
+When walking the template looking for candidates, Basile keeps track of where it is down the hierarchy.
 This is materialized by an access path, which is a list of `CandidateAccess` access objects holding:
 - `access_type`: the access mode of the containing element -- dataclass, list, tuple or dict
 - `position`: the position of the current item in its container (attribute name for a containing dataclass, index for